Economic patriotism: Examples

-President Volodymyr Zelensky of Ukraine announced in February 2022 that he would take steps to improve the nation's defense readiness, which would entail implementing a bundle of measures aimed at promoting "economic patriotism" and bolstering domestic industries.
+Ukrainian president Volodymyr Zelenskyy announced in February 2022 that he would take steps to improve the nation's defense readiness, which would entail implementing a bundle of new measures aimed at promoting economic patriotism and bolstering domestic industries.
 Among the measures were tax breaks and a stimulus program intended to encourage manufacturers and banks to stay in Ukraine and contribute to the country's financial growth.